Destiny-IT-guy/linux-basic/Users/README.md

 ## etc/shadow

-This file stores encrypted password and password policies. like /etc/passwd each line represent a single user.
+This file stores encrypted password and password policies.
+Like /etc/passwd each line represent a single user.

 here is an example of a line in the file :